-Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the more preferable draft rule will, or is likely to, better contribute to the achievement of the NEO for the following reasons:
+In this instance, having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the final rule will, or is likely to better contribute to the achievement of the NEO and has therefore made a more preferable rule.
+The reasons are summarised in section 2.4 below.